 The website is quite new as it was created in February 2021 and is operated from Lithuania.
 This is not mentioned anywhere on the website except on the Terms of Service page.
 The marketing leads customers to believe that Huusk is a Japanese company even though this is clearly not the case.

 Huusk appears to be employing several shady marketing gimmicks such as false urgency, inflated prices with fake discounts and misrepresenting the quality and origin of the products.

 For example, there is a ‘last day’ 50% discount that never ends and similar knives can be bought cheaper on AliExpress.
 There is no reason to believe that Huusk’s knives are handmade in Japan as the same knives can be found mass-produced in China.

 The website also contains some testimonials by non-existent chefs even though the terms indicate that the knives are not meant for professional use.

-Real customers reviews across multiple platforms show complaints such as payment issues, late or no delivery and unresponsive customer support.
-Huusk may also have attmpted to balance out the negative reviews through paid positive reviews.
+Real customer reviews across multiple platforms show complaints such as payment issues, late or no delivery and unresponsive customer support.
+Huusk may also have attempted to balance out the negative reviews through paid positive reviews.

 It is advisable to avoid shopping at Huusk.
 All the signs indicate that it is a Lithuanian company that is poorly running a dropshipping business.
 You might be better off buying similar knives at a lower price from AliExpress as you will also have better consumer protection.